ssjshields/pz-toolbox/README.md

 • Automatic SP/ MP save backups - (SP backups are accessible from the main menu)

 • QOL additions to the dedicated server files - (Modified StartServer64.bat)

+# Expanded Server Hosting
+• Backup saves on server boot & shutdown
+• Force Steam_appID for the server on launch - (If the server is ran from the Steam library, the incorrect app ID is inserted which bricks the server if mods are enabled)
+• CMD window now has a title: "Project Zomboid Dedicated Server" - (Previously "CMD.exe")